chris-j-akers/gitops-testlab/README.md

     [X] Prom metrics collect and sending to Mimir
 [X] Artifactory deployed
-[X] Get one of my apps on Github to auto-deploy to Docker hub (mystory) [X] Add Helm chart to deploy above app to cluster
+[X] Get one of my apps on Github to auto-deploy to Docker hub (mystory) [X] Add Helm chart to deploy mystory app to cluster
     [X] Create Helm chart for mystory
+    [ ] Upload mystory helm chart into artifcatory
+    [ ] Register my artifactory repository with flux
+    [ ] Adjust mystory app to use helm chart from Artifactory in cluster.
 [ ] Python app to generate some stats written
     [ ] Release process to auto-deploy Python app to Artificatory [ ] Adjust flux to auto-deploy specific versions in chart